 Unlocking the value of big data

-As the world becomes increasingly data-driven, data becomes more valuable — provided it can be put to practical business use.
-Enter the data scientist.
-Businesses need people with statistics and data modeling knowledge to unlock the value of complex, unprocessed data from various sources — machine log data, digital media and documents, databases, the web, social media channels and Internet of Things (IoT) sensors.
+As the world becomes increasingly data-driven, data gets more and more valuable — provided it can be put to practical business use.
+This is where the data scientist comes in.
+Businesses need people with knowledge of statistics and data modeling to unlock the value of complex, unprocessed data from an array of different sources — machine log data, digital media and documents, databases, the web, social media channels and Internet of Things (IoT) sensors.

 The business intelligence, or actionable insights, that companies can glean from the data they gather can be used to inform decisions about everything from new product development to marketing campaigns to supply chain design.
-Organizations are also relying more on these insights to help them improve cybersecurity, customer experience and engagement, employee retention, recruitment and productivity, and much more.
+Organizations are also relying more on these insights to help them improve cybersecurity, employee retention, recruitment and productivity, customer service and engagement, and much more.

-Because companies can use data-driven business intelligence in many ways, they want to hire data scientists with a head for business.
+Because companies can use data-driven business intelligence in so many ways, they want to hire data scientists who have a head for business.
 Communication and other soft skills are also essential.
-One reason these skills are necessary is that data scientists are often required to explain quickly and concisely to nontechnical people the risks, trends and opportunities the business should monitor or act on.
+One reason these skills are so important is that data scientists are often required to explain, quickly and concisely, to nontechnical people the risks, trends and opportunities that the business should monitor or act on.

-While fluent communication is a cornerstone of data science, high-level technical skills remain the foundation.
+Of course, there are technical skills required in this role.
 Data scientists need to bring a range of analytical and mathematical know-how to their roles — not just any old math, but areas like multivariable calculus and linear algebra.
 Data science is essentially a blend of statistics and mathematics and computer science.
 So, many employers look specifically for candidates with expertise in statistics.
 Machine learning skills are also valued because they help data scientists identify patterns in data.

 Data scientist salary: what to expect

 Now that you have a better sense of the soft skills, technical abilities and education requirements needed for a data science career, what type of data science salary might you expect?
-You can find the latest national and local salary ranges for data scientists in the 2024 Robert Half Salary Guide.
+You can find the latest salary midpoint (or median national salary) for data scientists in the Robert Half Salary Guide.

 Note that salary rates differ by experience and location.
-To localize your insights for a data scientist salary for your city, enter your city’s name in the Salary Calculator.
+To localize your insights for a data scientist salary for your city, use the tools you can access in the Salary Guide.

 Laying the groundwork for a data science career

-If you’re a college student or recent graduate wondering how to become a data scientist, must-have job requirements will depend largely on the employer, the company’s technology tools for managing its data, and whether the business has the time and resources to invest in developing entry-level data scientists.
+If you’re a university student or recent graduate wondering how to become a data scientist, must-have job requirements will depend largely on the employer, what technology tools the company uses for managing its data, and whether the business has the time and resources to invest in developing entry-level data scientists.

-- Stay current with online resources.
-Look for e-books, online courses and video tutorials that dig deeper into data analysis, statistics, data coding and related topics that interest you.
-(Some examples of resources offering online learning options for data science include Coursera, DataCamp, edX, Kaggle, and Udacity.)
+Look for e-books, online courses and video tutorials that dig deeper into online data analysis, statistics, data coding and related topics that interest you.
+(Just some examples of resources offering online learning options for data science include Coursera, DataCamp, edX, LinkedIn Learning and Udacity.)

-- Learn relevant programming skills.
 Obvious advice, perhaps, but you’ll want to do this before you start applying for data scientist jobs.
-Becoming proficient with fundamental languages like Python, R and SQL will likely be essential.
+Becoming proficient with fundamental languages like Python and SQL will likely be essential.
 But also take a look at data scientist job descriptions from the organizations you’d like to target for employment.
 What other types of languages do they expect for entry-level roles?
 That will give you a better sense of where to focus your learning.

 Taking the initiative to build your own data science projects demonstrates a passion for learning, a quality that can give you an edge in the hiring process.
-It indicates to employers that you are committed not only to learning new skills but also to applying them in creative and innovative ways just because you love it.
-GitHub serves as a repository for open-source projects that offer real-world coding experience.
-Stack Overflow provides a community-driven platform for troubleshooting and learning from peers in the field.
+It indicates to employers that you are committed not only to learning new skills, but also to applying them in creative and innovative ways just because you love it.
+A quick search online can help you find a wealth of ideas for data science projects for beginners.